Arizona Diminished Value Claims

 03

-Arizona does not recognize diminished value under your own first party policy, and neither uninsured nor underinsured motorist coverage applies to diminished value.
+Arizona does **not** recognize diminished value under your own first-party policy, and neither uninsured nor underinsured motorist coverage extends to it.

 04